itsnotmily/Scripts/README.md

 ## ![Instagram Icon](../master/Media/insta24.png "Instagram Picture URL") Instagram Picture Saver
 Instagram doesn't let you right click and save pictures.

-Use this code, left click and image and a new tab opens with the picture in its highest resolution.
+Use this code, left click the image and a new tab opens with the picture in its highest resolution.

 [Link to Instagram Picture Saver](../master/Code/instagramPic.js)